RestorationsSOS.com - Fire and Water Damage Restoration

 • It is recommended not to wear long, loose sleeves that can hang over the stove while cooking.

-• Always keep an eye on the oven when it is switched on and be sure to turn it off when done using.
+• Always keep an eye on the oven when it is switched on and be sure to turn it off when done cooking.

 Make sure that flammable fabrics, such as towels, dish rags or curtains are not placed near a gas or electric range.
 Never hang towels on or over the stove.